 - (1) In this rule, an appeal notice means-

-- (a) an application for permission to appeal; or

-- (b) a notice of appeal; or
+- (a) a notice of appeal; or

-- (c) a notice of cross-appeal; or
+- (b) a notice of cross-appeal; or

-- (d) a notice of contention.
+- (c) a notice of contention.

-- (2) An appeal notice may be amended by filing a supplementary appeal notice. - (3) An appeal notice may, however, only be amended by permission of the Court after the appeal has been set down for hearing. - (4) A party who amends an appeal notice must serve copies of the supplementary notice on all other parties.
+- (2) An appeal notice may be amended by filing a supplementary appeal notice.

+- (3) An appeal notice may, however, only be amended by permission of the Court after the appeal has been set down for hearing.

+- (4) A party who amends an appeal notice must serve copies of the supplementary notice on all other parties.

-290-Powers of Court incidental to appeal or application for permission to appeal
+290-Powers of Court incidental to appeal

-- (1) The Court may exercise any of the following powers in relation to an appeal or an application for permission to appeal- - (a) the Court may extend the time for commencing the appeal or making the application or taking any step in the appeal; - (b) the Court may permit a party to amend an application for permission to appeal, a notice of appeal or cross-appeal, a notice of contention or other document filed in the Court in relation to the appeal; - (c) the Court may make, vary or reverse interlocutory orders in relation to the appeal or application for permission to appeal, or vary or reverse interlocutory orders of the court or tribunal from which the appeal arises; - (d) the Court may direct that notice of the appeal or application be given to a nominated person; - (e) if an appeal arises from the judgment of another court or a tribunal, the Court may request the court or tribunal, or a judge, magistrate or other officer of the court or tribunal, to provide a report on questions relevant to the appeal or application; - (f) the Court may direct a party to prepare and file in the Court a written statement of its case prepared in accordance with the Court's directions and to give copies of the statement of case to the other parties to the appeal or application; - (g) the Court may, in special circumstances, order that security be given for the costs of an appeal; - (h) the Court may summarily dismiss the appeal if it is obvious that it cannot succeed. - (2) A copy of a report requested under subrule (1)(e) must be made available to the parties to the appeal. - (3) The powers conferred by this rule may be exercised on the hearing of the appeal or application or in interlocutory proceedings before a single Judge or a Master. - (4) The Court may, in interlocutory proceedings for the exercise of a power conferred by this rule, reserve a question raised in the proceedings for determination at the hearing of the appeal.
+- (1) The Court may exercise any of the following powers in relation to an appeal- - (a) the Court may extend the time for commencing the appeal or taking any step in the appeal; - (b) the Court may permit a party to amend a notice of appeal or cross-appeal, a notice of contention or other document filed in the Court in relation to the appeal; - (c) the Court may make, vary or reverse interlocutory orders in relation to the appeal; - (d) the Court may direct that notice of the appeal or application be given to a nominated person; - (e) the Court may direct a party to prepare and file in the Court a written statement of its case prepared in accordance with the Court's directions and to give copies of the statement of case to the other parties to the appeal or application; - (f) the Court may, in special circumstances, order that security be given for the costs of an appeal; - (g) the Court may summarily dismiss the appeal if it is obvious that it cannot succeed. - (2) The powers conferred by this rule may be exercised on the hearing of the appeal or application or in interlocutory proceedings before a single Judge or a Master. - (3) The Court may, in interlocutory proceedings for the exercise of a power conferred by this rule, reserve a question raised in the proceedings for determination at the hearing of the appeal.